deargle-classes/msbx5500-spring-2020-project/report.md

 5. The categorical features: Protocol, Direction, and State are one-hot encoded

 #### Model 2 - Resampled RandomForest

-1. Data is read in from the binetflow file as a CSV format.
-2. *Put Stuff Jason Did Here*
-    - What libraries were used for preprocessing/ what libraries were used to complete the entire modeling process
-    - Preprocessing
+#### Preprocessing
-    - Column tranformation (list features used)
-      - Imputing of data
-      - OneHotEncoding
-    - Numeric transformation (list features used)
-      - Scaling of the data
-      - Imputing of the data
-    - SMOTE, Upsampling, Downsampling
-    - Feature extraction
-3. Rows containing "NA" are dropped
+1. Rows containing "NA" are dropped
-4. The first **14**(??) features are selected for training
+2. The first **14**(??) features are selected for training
+3. The first 15 features are selected for training
+4. Python libraries used to complete modeling
+   - pandas, numpy, sklearn, imblearn, collections
+5. SMOTE, Upsampling, Downsampling
+6. Categorical features used: 'Proto', 'Dir', 'State'
+7. OneHotEncoding
+8. Classifier: Random Forest
-5. The test data is split for training, using a .5 test size split
+9. The test data is split for training, using a .5 test size split
-6. The categorical features: Protocol, Direction, and State are one-hot encoded

 #### app.py: METHOD - process_file(_id)